NC-State-Libararies-Workshops/beginning_r/_units/r_studio_tour.md

 ---

+R and R Studio are really two diffrent things.
+R is a statistical programming language and an ecosystem of packages.
+Historically R was used on the command line and users would open up multiple terminal windows for different purposes, arranging them together on their monitor.

 R Studio is an Integrated Developement Environment (IDE) for R. An IDE is really just a tool that brings several components that are useful for working with a programming language.
 It is entirely possible to work with R successfully using only the command line in your